 There are no textbooks for this class.
-Readings online are linked in this syllabus.
-PDFs are located in
+Readings online are linked to this syllabus.
+PDFs are located in NYU Classes.

-NYU Classes.

-Recommendation: Please bring print paper or virtual copies of required reading.
+Recommendation: Please bring print paper or virtual copies of the required reading.
 Keep them handy for marking, reviewing, and class exchange.
-Readings must be completed BEFORE class; they play a crucial role for good performance in class participation and understanding of class content.
+Readings must be completed BEFORE class; they play a crucial role in good performance in-class participation and understanding of class content.
+Most of the time, your participation in the forum will result from preparing for class, readings included.